Going to production

 You also benefit from:

-- Automatic scaling of your Orbits services
+- Automatic scaling of your Orbits services;

-- Automatic deployment from your Git repositories
+- Automatic deployment from your Git repositories;

-- Persistent logging
+- Persistent logging;

-If you’re interested in accessing the beta, click here.
+- Permissions and secrets management over actions, workflows, and agents; If you’re interested in accessing the beta, click here.